ColdTrick/oembed/README.md

 ### Modifying valid URL

-Before an oEmbed adapter is created based on a valid URL a hook is triggered.
-This allows last minute changes to the URL (eg. adding vaidation tokens).
+Before an oEmbed adapter is created based on a valid URL an event is triggered.
+This allows last minute changes to the URL (eg. adding validation tokens).
-The hook is `replace_url`, `oembed`.
-The return value should be an URL. in the `$params` you get the original url under `url`.
+The event is `replace_url`, `oembed`.
+The return value should be a URL. in the `$params` you get the original url under `url`.

 ### Output views